Traditional Sellers Adapting E-commerce

-I see a lot of people sharing their screen shot showing Jungle Scout score 7 or 8 and I see a lot of emotional comments in response from different people stating “Wow”, “Amazing”, “Congrats” and I thought of explaining this to all of you that it’s useless sharing such screens because without the right keyword research it’s all useless.
+I see a lot of people sharing their screen shot showing Jungle Scout score 7 or 8 and I see a lot of emotional comments in response from different people stating “Wow”, “Amazing”, “Congrats” and I thought of explaining this to all of you that it’s useless sharing such screens because without the right Amazon’s Keyword research it’s all useless.

-You can look for a small keyword like “Avacado slicer” and you may be shocked to find someone could be selling $100K a month and may look impressive and you can see score is good and probably want to jump in.
-But later you will find that top sellers are not converting because of the keyword “Avacado slicer” but converting due to other high end big traffic keywords like “Vegetable peeler” or “Vegetable slicer” or “Potato slicer” or “cucumber slicer” or “Cheese grater”.
+You can look for a small keyword like “Avocado slicer” and you may be shocked to find that someone could be selling $100K a month and may look impressive and you can see the score is good and probably want to jump in.
+But later you will find that top sellers are not converting because of the keyword “Avocado slicer” but they’re converting due to other high end big traffic keywords like “Vegetable peeler” or “Vegetable slicer”, “Potato slicer”, “cucumber slicer” or “Cheese grater”.

 It must be shocking, how can someone sell this much with this little tiny keyword?
-That means, the actual traffic could be generated from other big keywords such as “baby wrap” or “baby sling” or “baby carrier” or whatever high volume keywords and not just because of this small keyword.
+That means, the actual traffic could be generated from other big keywords such as “baby wrap”, “baby sling”, “baby carrier” or whatever high volume keywords and not just because of this small keyword.

-So it is extremely important for you to do enough research on the actual keyword or probably run reverse ASIN tool like Keyword inspector to find the actual keyword behind the top selling listing.
+So it is extremely important for you to do enough research on the actual keyword or probably run a reverse ASIN tool like Keyword inspector to find the actual keyword behind the top selling listing.

-If you have questions, you are welcome to join our Facebook Group to ask any questions https://goo.gl/dhcBby
+If you have questions, you are welcome to join our Facebook Group to ask any questions https://www.facebook.com/ExtremeCommerce/.

 To learn more about setting up your online business on Amazon, you can attend our upcoming seminar.
-Find more details at http://www.extremecommerce.org
+Find more details at https://ec.com.pk/.